Give us your contact details and we'll get in touch at a time to suit you.

 Find out more about the Discus personality profiler: get in touch with us by e-mail, phone or Skype, or follow us on our social media feeds.

-Getting started with Discus is easy.
-Choose which of our feature-filled packages suits you best, and you'll be ready to start DISC profiling within minutes.
+Getting started is easy: just choose which of our feature-filled packages suits you best, and you'll be ready to start DISC profiling within minutes.

 Create your own individual DISC profile, completed immediately on the screen so that you can review your own report.

-For registered Discus users, sign in to your Discus account with your account number and password.
+If you have an account, sign in with your account number and password.

-If you're looking for ways to expand your business, setting up a Discus agency may be the perfect opportunity.
+If you're looking for ways to expand your business, setting up an agency may be the perfect opportunity.
 Contact us today to discuss the possibilities.

 Your Free Guide to DISC personality testing: Learn how DISC assessment can help improve your recruitment process, team building and leadership development.

-Personalise the Discus Website by choosing your preferred country and language
+Personalize the Website by choosing your preferred country and language

-Discus offers one of the most comprehensive and sophisticated DISC reports available.
-Each report is uniquely tailored to each individual set of DISC results.
+We offer one of the most comprehensive and sophisticated DISC reports available.
+Each report is uniquely tailored to an individual set of DISC results.

 Discus team building uses DISC to help model and assess any team, exploring relationships within the team, individual team roles, leadership issues and much more besides.

-Explore the range of reports Discus can produce: not only the DISC personality report, but also reports for feedback, Job Matching, relationships and teams.
+Explore the wide range of reports we can produce: not only the DISC personality report, but also reports for feedback, Job Matching, relationships, teams and more.

-Completely customize your candidates' DISC profiling experience with Discus, using your own logo and color scheme on all your DISC questionnaires or reports.
+Completely customize your candidates' DISC profiling experience, using your own logo and color scheme on all your DISC questionnaires or reports.

-Discus can provide DISC questionnaires and reports in a wide range of different languages, and can switch from one language to another quickly and easily.
+We can provide DISC questionnaires and reports in a wide range of different languages, with the power to switch from one language to another quickly and easily.

 A DISC test gives you personality profiling that's easy to use and affordable.
 A DISC profile produces a detailed picture of any personality from a simple questionnaire.